Rizwan-Ullah-tech/MCQGenius/README.md

 ## 🚀 Deployment

-### Deploy on Replit
-1. Import this repository to Replit
-2. The server will start automatically
-3. Your app will be live at `https://your-repl-name.replit.app`

 ### Deploy on GitHub Pages
-1. Push to GitHub
+1. Push your changes to the `main` branch on GitHub
 2. Go to Settings → Pages
-3. Select branch and `/root` folder
+3. Select branch and set the folder to `/` (root)
-4. Your site will be live at `https://yourusername.github.io/repo-name`
+4. Your site will be live at `https://rizwan-ullah-tech.github.io/MCQGenius/`

 **Note**: Since this is a static site with ES6 modules, it works perfectly on GitHub Pages without any build process.